Vice President Mike Pence visits Eau Claire in support of Governor Scott Walker's re-election campaign

 “Think about where we were in 2010,” Vukmir said.
 “A 9.3 percent unemployment rate and now we are at a 2.8 percent unemployment rate.
 We had a 3.6-billion-dollar budget deficit and now we have surpluses that we give back to you.
 Republicans know how to make a difference.”

-AFter Vukmir’s speech, Gov. Scott Walker took the stage.
-Echoing his sentiments made at an earlier stop in the day in Green Bay, Walker said the past eight years in Wisconsin have put the state back on track, especially in terms of future employment possibilities.
+After Vukmir’s speech, Gov. Scott Walker took the stage.
+Echoing sentiments made at an earlier stop in the day in Green Bay, Walker said the past eight years in Wisconsin have put the state back on track, especially in terms of future employment possibilities.

 “This is an exciting time in the state of Wisconsin and sometimes I think we’ve done so well that we forget what things were like in the past,” Walker said.
 “Eight years ago, when I was running to be your governor, Tonette and I as parents, not as a candidate but parents, the two of us like many of you here and across the state were worried that our children wouldn’t be able to find a job, let alone a career, by the time they graduated.”